 3. Stretch a little by walking around for some time.
 Walking relaxes muscles and allows them to get loose.
 This, in turn, helps with abdominal pain and cramps.

 Sometimes, menstrual cramps can be excruciatingly painful, and unbearable.
 This could be due to an underlying health condition such as endometriosis or uterine fibroids.
 Treating the underlying condition is important to alleviate the pain.
-So consult a qualified gynecologist right away if you suffer from severe menstrual cramp.
+So consult a qualified gynecologist right away if you suffer from severe menstrual cramps.

 The menstrual problems that you may be facing can range from pain to cramps to irregular periods.
 Here are a few home remedies that you can try to get some relief.